 Proposal Board Recommendation Page 1.
-Election of Directors FOR EACH NOMINEE 5 2.
-Advisory (Non-Binding) Vote to Approve our Executive Compensation FOR 40 3.
-Ratification of the Appointment of Independent Registered Public Accounting Firm FOR 40
+Election of Directors FOR EACH NOMINEE 7 2.
+Advisory (Non-Binding) Vote to Approve our Executive Compensation FOR 48 3.
+Ratification of the Appointment of Independent Registered Public Accounting Firm FOR 48

-PROPOSAL ONE-Election of Directors
+PROPOSAL ONE - Election of Directors

-The first proposal is to elect four Class II directors to serve until the 2025 annual meeting of stockholders and their successors have been elected and qualified.
+The first proposal is to elect five Class I directors to serve until the 2027 annual meeting of stockholders and one Class II director to serve until the 2025 annual meeting of stockholders, and their successors have been elected and qualified.
 The following table provides summary information about each nominee.